Chapter 5. COM Servers

 13 OBJECT_ENTRY_PRAGMA(class)

-A createable class must define a typedef called _ClassFactoryCreatorClass
+A createable class must define a typedef called _ClassFactoryCreatorClass, which ATL uses as the name of

 the class object’s creator class.

-macro expects this creator class to
+The OBJECT_ENTRY_AUTO macro expects this creator class to

-have a static member function called CreateInstance
+have a static member function called CreateInstance, and

-it stores the address of this static member function in the pfnGetClassObject
+it stores the address of this static member function in the pfnGetClassObject object map entry.

 A createable class also must define a typedef

-, which ATL uses as the name of the class instance’s creator class.
+called _CreatorClass, which ATL uses as the name of the class instance’s creator class.

-macro expects this creator class to
+The OBJECT_ENTRY_AUTO macro expects this creator class to

-have a static member function called CreateInstance
+have a static member function called CreateInstance, and

-it stores the address of this static member function in the pfnCreateInstance
+it stores the address of this static member function in the pfnCreateInstance object map entry.

 DECLARE_CLASSFACTORY